 Credit for previous foreign language learning can be awarded when a student applies to the chair of the Modern Languages Department, requesting that credit be allowed for lower levels of a language up to a maximum of 12 semester credit hours; completes an equal number of semester hours in higher level language courses at Oakton in that language; and earns a minimum grade of B in each of these upper level language courses.

-If you have questions about this process, contact Dr. Marguerite Solari at 847.376-7012 or by e-mail at firstname.lastname@example.org
+If you have questions, contact Marguerite Solari at 847.376.7012 or email@example.com